 My dog ate river stones and 2 of them got stuck in his intestines!
 He survived the operation, and my wallet survived the $1000 bill.
 Here’s what you should do if you think your dog ate some rocks, stones, or pebbles.

-While our human bodies over time can build up a tolerance to nicotine, dogs don’t have that ability.
 Even if a dog eats as few as one or two cigarette butts, it can kill them.
 I’ve heard some people claim that cigarette butts are not harmful to dogs, but I’ve seen nicotine poisoning of a dog firsthand — and it’s not pretty!
+Here are the toxic doses of nicotine for dogs — for 8 popular nicotine products ranging from nicotine patches to e-cigarettes.
+Plus the toxicity of marijuana (cannabis) and alcohol for dogs.

 Whenever we’re preparing for a really bad storm, I make a point to gather the dog’s necessities, in addition to our own.
 Even if you’re not officially evacuating, you never know when you when you might need to seek shelter somewhere else at the last minute.
 Or, you may even have to stay in a public shelter temporarily if the storm wreaks havoc on your entire neighborhood.
 Here’s what to pack for your dog.